schmouk/PyRandLib/PyRandLib/README.md

 ------------

-Currently, the only way to install PyRandLib is  to  download  the  .zip  or .tar.gz  archive,  and to put  all  of their contents in sub-directory site- packages of directory Lib in your Python environment.
-You may  then  remove from there file '\_config.yml' which is of no use for library PyRandLib.
+Currently, the only way to install PyRandLib is  to  download  the  .zip  or .tar.gz  archive  and  to  directly put sub-directory PyRandLib in directory site-packages, in main directory Lib in your Python environment.

 A distribution version (to be installed via pip or easy-install in cmd  tool or in console) is to come.